 Look out for targets of bullying behavior.

-Certain types of co-workers tend to be targets for workplace bullies – those who are very skilled at their jobs, favorites of management, those well-liked in the company and those not particularly aggressive.
+Certain types of co-workers tend to be targeted for workplace bullies – those who are very skilled at their jobs, favorites of management, those well-liked in the company and those not particularly aggressive.
 Take note of those who seem to have positive relationships and who doesn’t seem to interact with a group.

 Focus on job performance.